victornunezt/MIR_aceAlgorithms/README.md

 - **pygments library** *(https://pypi.org/project/Pygments/)*
 - **some common scientific libraries**: numpy, ipython, matplotlib, cython.

+If you prefer, you can also use a MIR toolbox docker with all these libraries already installed: *https://github.com/MTG/MIR-toolbox-docker*

 Some folders and directories are created in order to organize the files we create in the process.
 This directories can be changed in the running feature extraction and running mir-eval sections, but remember to create the folders: